-Brazilian New Yorkers celebrate Brazilian Independence Day on September 7.
-Many also celebrate at Brazilian Day New York on the Sunday of Labor Day Weekend.
+Brazilian Independence Day is September 7.
+New Yorkers celebrate on Brazilian Day on the Sunday of Labor Day Weekend.

 Brazilian Independence starts with Dom Pedro I